 - Select either the "Research capacity fund (Hatch)" or "Researching capacity fund (Hatch-Multistate)," depending on your project type.
 The page should populate with additional fields.

-- In the Non-technical Summary field, while it is not asked for, please include a brief summary of the anticipated impacts of your proposed research.
+- In the Non-technical Summary field, please copy and paste the text from your project proposal into the text box.
+Additionally, while it is not asked for, please include a brief summary of the anticipated impacts of your proposed research.

-- In the Methodology field, while it is not asked for, please include the specific objectives of your project.
+- In the Methodology field, please summarize the methods from your project proposal.
+Additionally, while it is not asked for, please include the specific objectives of your project.